ryndrb/dota2bot/README.md

 This is a DotA 2 Bot Script based on [Beginner:AI NEW](https://steamcommunity.com/sharedfiles/filedetails/?id=1627071163); it's mainly for personal use.
 This is where I update this script.
 I very rarely, if ever, update the Steam Workshop page.

-Since this is an inherently RB system, the best viable way to make bots "good" is through aura stacking.
-Evasion, damage reduction, and aura items tend to be really strong in bot games.
+Since this is an inherently R-B system, the best viable way to make bots "challenging" is through aura stacking.
+Evasion, damage reduction, and aura items tend to be on the stronger side in bot games.
 Though if there are multiple decent human players vs bots, it won't really matter much.
 Also, performance can still be hit or miss depending on the team composition.
 Point-Click AoE heroes are good.

-Worth noting that I'm also using a [vscript](https://github.com/ryndrb/dota2bot/tree/master/Buff) to boost bots GPM and XPM in All Pick mode, and they can get Neutral Items too.
+Worth noting that I've also made a [vscript](https://github.com/ryndrb/dota2bot/tree/master/Buff) to boost bots GPM and XPM in All Pick mode, and they can get Neutral Items too.
 This is recommended to use.

 If you’ve come across this script or is using it, good feedback is always welcome.
-Drop any suggestion on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3139791706) page or open an Issue or Pull Request.
+Drop any suggestion on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3139791706) page or open an Issue / PR.

 - ***To Use***
-    - Since Valve hasn't fixed the workshop bug yet, bot scripts (that were uploaded after the bug occured) are only playable through `Local Host` lobby.
+    - Since Valve hasn't fixed the workshop bug yet, bot scripts (that were uploaded after? the bug occured) are only playable through `Local Host` lobby.
     - To use this:
         - Go to `Steam/steamapps/common/dota 2 beta/game/dota/scripts/vscripts`.
 You will see that there is a `bots` folder inside.
 Either delete this folder or rename it.
             - Once you've deleted or renamed the bots folder, create a new folder called `bots`.